nothinglabs/openmelt2/readme.md

 In a 1 wheel robot - the unsupported end scrapes the ground during spin-up - but then levitates when it reaches speed.

 In some 1 wheel robots - oscillation / bouncing has been observed at higher speeds - which can reduce translational control.
 This phenomena is not fully understood - but may be caused by too-soft wheels deforming / shifting off the center of the hub.
 Conversely - harder wheels may cause this problem when they bounce off imperfections in the floor.

+Oscillation may also be a function of some kind of resonance effect.

 Robots with lower ground clearance seem to experience this problem less.
 The antweight reference platform is fairly stable up to about 2800rpm.